 Pulling Weeds

 In my yard there are many weeds.
-We label plants as weeds when they exist only for themselves.
+We label plants as weeds when they interfere with the plans we have for our land.
 They provide us no fruit, and worse, they choke out the plants that do.
 As I’ve undertaken rooting out my weeds by hand, I’ve noticed how many weeds closely resemble the good plants that they destroy.
 This close resemblance gives them more time to work their damage before they can be identified and dug out.

 This is how sin works in our lives and in our church.
 It mimics spirituality.
 It makes us feel spiritual and righteous, or at least more spiritual and righteous than others, while in truth it is not spiritual at all.
 It is living “according to the flesh.”